zhouyichen30/pc_project/README.md

 Top 5 value distributions for each text column so when i build this code I know every dataset to clean first before I join them togther

-for cash_flow_sign_convert funcation, it will log the sign coverted status
+for cash_flow_sign_convert funcation, it will log the sign coverted status, for _clean_entity_id it log if o is converet to 0q

+for mergedb it loggs the shape after every merge

 ## 🧠 References